Digital sound revolution: Digital-to-analog converters

 As they became more cost-effective, digital-to-analog converter (often called "D-to-A"—abbreviated "D/A", or "DAC") integrated circuits augmented and ultimately replaced FM synthesis devices.
 These devices enabled computers to play digital audio using an encoding technique known as pulse-code modulation ("PCM").
 Unlike pulse-width modulation ("PWM"), which turns a signal on and off, pulse-code modulation also allows the level of a signal to be set to several intermediate levels; in this regard, PWM is similar to black-and-white images, PCM is similar to grayscale images.

 Digital audio compact discs (using PCM) were introduced in 1982.
 Starting in 1985, the medium was adapted for the storage of computer data via the Yellow Book CD-ROM standard and the High Sierra Format (which evolved in ISO 9660).

 The Macintosh 128K (1984) and Atari ST (1985) could produce digital audio via software.
 Without dedicated audio hardware, digital audio on these machines were usually limited to title screens in games (at higher sampling rates) or games which did not feature heavy animation which left enough CPU time to play lower quality samples.

 The first computer to with a digital sound processor was the Amiga released in 1985.
 The MOS Technology 8364 Paula chip has four independent 8-bit DACs and can play either four mono audio channels or two combined stereo channels.
-It could play digital samples from memory with virtually no CPU usage or any clever software tricks.
+It could play samples from memory with virtually no CPU usage or any clever software tricks.

 In 1989, the Creative Technology Sound Blaster included a processor and digital-to-analog converter, plus the Yamaha OPL2 chip set FM synthesis devices for compatibility with the AdLib sound card.
 In 1991, Media Vision introduced the original Pro AudioSpectrum, which offered similar functionality but introduced stereo sound, an audio mixer and CD-ROM interface (SCSI and many variants); its 16-bit successor, the Pro AudioSpectrum 16, offered CD-quality sound via its 16-bit compressor-decompressor ("CODEC").

 In 1997, Intel created its Audio CODEC standard AC'97, which was superseded in 2004 by Intel High Definition Audio (HD Audio).